 Conservation at Sutton House is a bit different to normal housekeeping!
 The work we do here is called preventative conservation, as it’s much better to prevent damage than to repair it once it’s occurred.
 There are a few things that can cause this damage, known as the ‘agents of deterioration’.
 The most evident is dust, which can be corrosive if left on surfaces to accumulate, and less evident ones include light, relative humidity and pests.

 Have you ever noticed the little black floor traps around Sutton House?
 We use those to observe pest activity, and they alert us when there are too many insects - which like to nibble on our collection.

 You might also have seen little blue squares of fabric within cardboard borders in various places: these record the amount of light that falls on our highly sensitive objects each year.
 Light causes colours in organic materials such as wood, textiles and paper to fade.

 Relative humidity (RH) is the amount of moisture in the air and if doesn’t remain stable objects can shrink or crack.
 All old houses are very damp, especially in the basements, that’s why we routinely measure RH levels and use a dehumidifier and a fan to keep the environment in our cellar under control.

-We vacuum the floors and dust our flat surfaces every day, and each January we carry out the Winter Clean and ‘put the house to bed’.
-For the whole month, we are closed to the public but are very busy, cleaning each room from top to bottom - including every single object!
+We vacuum the floors and dust our flat surfaces every day, but each January we close the house to the public to carry out the winter 'conservation clean' and put the house 'to bed’.
+For the whole month the doors might be closed but we are very busy, cleaning each room from top to bottom - including every single object!

 We have to do this extremely carefully and using specific techniques and equipment, such as brushes made of pony or hog’s hair to remove dust from the smallest of crevices, and wax to nourish and protect our wooden furniture and floors.
 At the same time, we also make sure to check the condition of everything so we can monitor any changes and keep our records up to date.